 The healthcare industry’s role in emergency preparedness

-When catastrophes do happen, hospitals often become the center of the local response.
-There is no such thing as a “typical” emergency, and hospitals and other healthcare facilities must therefore prepare for a variety of events.
+When disasters strike, hospitals frequently become the focal point of local response.
+And because there is no such thing as a “typical” disaster, hospitals and other healthcare facilities must prepare for a wide range of events.

 When catastrophes occur, hospitals often become the center of the local response.
 Outcomes of recent events have helped the healthcare industry identify vulnerabilities and how to address them.